CleanCut-DevOps/account-api/README.md

 To get started, you'll need to have the following software installed on your local machine:

 - MySQL (local server or DBaaS)
 - PHP 8
 - Composer

-Once you have MySQL, create a schema in the MySQL DB called `account`.
+Once you have MySQL, create a schema in the MySQL DB called `accounts`.

 Once you have PHP 8 and Composer installed, clone this repository to your local machine.